Syntax Document

 Modules

-Modules are the basic units for organizing and reusing code in nature.
+Modules are the basic unit for organizing code in nature.
 Each .n file is an independent module.

 main Module

-Every nature program must contain a main function as the program's entry point:
+Every nature program must contain a main function as the program entry point:

 // main.n